-Developing the Canopy Rivers Ecosystem
+Developing the RIV Capital Ecosystem

 The long history of a medical cannabis regulatory framework in Canada, combined with the more recent legalization of a regulated adult-use market nationally, created a significant opportunity for the commercialization of cannabis and ancillary cannabis businesses.
-CRC PrivateCo was formed in April 2017 to pursue investment opportunities in this emerging market.
-While CRC PrivateCo's strategy initially focused on Canadian investment opportunities, the continued acceleration of the evolution of cannabis markets around the world has presented, and the Company expects will continue to present, an even greater number of global investment opportunities.
-Given Canada's status as arguably the most progressive federal jurisdiction with respect to both cannabis regulatory reform and capital markets activity, Canopy Rivers believes that Canadian cannabis companies are well-positioned to become global leaders in this emerging market.
+CRC PrivateCo was formed in April 2017 to pursue investment opportunities in this emerging market, with an initial focus on Canadian investment opportunities.
+As cannabis markets around the world continued to evolve, global investment opportunities emerged as well.

-The commercialization of cannabis through medical and adult-use regulatory reform has created economic opportunities for entities directly involved in the production of cannabis, both domestically and abroad.
-However, these domestic and international opportunities extend beyond strictly cultivation and production-focused investments, as new businesses are constantly emerging to address the cannabis industry's rapidly evolving ancillary segments and markets.
-Concurrent with the emergence of this new global industry, there has been a proliferation of businesses that provide products and services related to the broader cannabis economy.
-Ancillary businesses, which may include software and technology platforms, device manufacturers, and plant science innovators, may have the ability to scale more quickly and more efficiently than cannabis cultivators, processors, testers, and retailers as they may not be bound by locally-issued operating licences and regulations, which place limitations on how and where specific entities can operate.
+The commercialization of cannabis through medical and adult-use regulatory reform has created economic opportunities for entities directly involved in the production of cannabis globally.
+These opportunities extend beyond strictly cultivation and production-focused investments, as new businesses are constantly emerging to address the cannabis industry's rapidly evolving ancillary segments and markets.
+Concurrent with the emergence of this new global industry, there has been a proliferation of businesses that provide products and services related to the broader cannabis economy, including software and technology platforms, device manufacturers, and plant science innovators.
 These ancillary businesses may also include companies that are well-established in traditional sectors and are in the process of, or are capable of, pivoting or augmenting their business models to capitalize on the new opportunities that cannabis presents.
-Management believes that the potential size of the ancillary cannabis market could be larger than the potential size of the base market.

 The Company's focus has been on creating an ecosystem of diverse and complementary cannabis companies that represent various verticals of the cannabis value chain and that it believes are well positioned to become leaders within their respective niches.
 The Company has aimed to develop a diversified portfolio in terms of both the types of companies in which it is invested, and the types of structures used in these investments.

-As of the date of this MD&A, the Company has active, direct or indirect investments in the following companies:
+As of the date of this MD&A, the Company has active investments in the following companies:

 Company (1) Location of Operations

-Agripharm Ontario, Canada
+Agripharm Canada (Alberta, British Columbia, Saskatchewan, and Ontario)

 BioLumic New Zealand, U.S. and Europe

-Civilized (2) New Brunswick, Canada and U.S.
+Civilized (2) Canada (New Brunswick) and U.S.

-Dynaleo Alberta, Canada
+Dynaleo Canada (Ontario and Alberta)

-Greenhouse Juice Ontario, Canada
+Greenhouse Juice Canada (Ontario)

-Headset U.S. and Ontario, Canada
+Headset Canada (Alberta, British Columbia, Ontario, and Saskatchewan) and U.S.

-Herbert (2) Ontario, Canada
+Herbert (2) Canada (Ontario)

-High Beauty U.S.
+High Beauty U.S., Canada, Europe, Hong Kong, and the UAE

-LeafLink International Ontario, Canada
+LeafLink International Canada (Ontario)

-PharmHouse (3) Ontario, Canada
+PharmHouse (3) Canada (Ontario)

-Radicle Ontario, Canada
+Radicle Canada (Ontario)

-TerrAscend Ontario, Canada and U.S.

-TerrAscend Canada Ontario, Canada

-Tweed Tree Lot New Brunswick, Canada
+Tweed Tree Lot (4) Canada (New Brunswick)

-Vert Mirabel Quebec, Canada

-YSS Alberta and Saskatchewan, Canada

 ZeaKal U.S. and New Zealand

-- (1) Defined terms for the companies listed above can be found under "Corporate Developments Investments" and are referenced throughout this MD&A - (2) As of the date of this MD&A, the operating activities of Civilized and Herbert (as defined herein) are limited, and these businesses are currently re-assessing their business plans.
-The Company does not currently ascribe any value to these investments. - (3) As of the date of this MD&A, PharmHouse (as defined herein) has been granted creditor protection under the CCAA (as defined herein).
+- Defined terms for the companies listed above can be found under "Corporate Developments Investments" and are referenced throughout this MD&A. - (2) As of the date of this MD&A, the operating activities of Civilized and Herbert (each as defined herein) are limited, and these businesses are currently re-assessing their business plans.
+The Company does not currently ascribe any value to these investments. - (3) As of the date of this MD&A, PharmHouse (as defined herein) has been granted creditor protection under the CCAA (as defined herein) and has no material assets.
 The Company does not currently ascribe any value to this investment.
-Please refer to "Corporate Developments Investments PharmHouse" for additional information.
+Please refer to "Corporate Developments Investments PharmHouse" for additional information. - (4) As of the date of this MD&A, Tweed Tree Lot does not have any active operations.
+The Company's investment relates solely to a property that it has leased to Tweed Tree Lot.